toucansites/try-o-template-demo/contents/posts/new-author/index.md

     ```

 - **Styling Author Profiles**:
-  - To customize the author display, modify the relevant Mustache template in the **themes/default/templates/** directory.
+  - To customize the author display, modify the relevant Mustache file in the **templates/default/views/** directory.

 ---

-This guide ensures you can easily add and manage authors in **Try-O-Theme**.
+This guide ensures you can easily add and manage authors in **Try-O-Template**.